Trip To Japan

 Where to Try Miso Katsu:

 • Yabaton: This restaurant is the most famous place for Miso Katsu in Nagoya.
 They serve a generous portion of crispy pork covered in their signature miso sauce.
-With multiple locations around the city, it's easy to find one nearby.
+With multiple locations around the city, finding one nearby is easy.

-• Misokatsu Yabaton Honten: Located in Sakae, this is the original Yabaton location.
-You can enjoy the authentic taste of Miso Katsu in the heart of Nagoya.
+• Misokatsu Yabaton Honten: This is the original Yabaton location in Sakae.
+You can enjoy miso katsu's authentic taste in Nagoya's heart.

 Tebasaki (Chicken Wings)